Early Life and Education of Rosie O'Donnell: A Complete Timeline

 In February 2015, Rosie O'Donnell filed for divorce from Michelle Rounds after two years of marriage.

-In August 2015, Rosie O'Donnell tweeted that her 17-year-old daughter, Chelsea, had gone missing from their home in Nyack along with her therapy dog.
+In August 2015, Rosie O'Donnell tweeted that her 17-year-old daughter, Chelsea, and her therapy dog, went missing from their home in Nyack.
 Chelsea was found a week later in Barnegat, New Jersey.

 2015: Death of Edward Joseph O'Donnell